-Academic & Need-Based Scholarships are awarded automatically after you submit an application and FAFSA.
-For freshmen, academic scholarships are based on your high school GPA and SAT or ACT scores.
+Academic and Need-Based Scholarships are awarded after you submit your application and FAFSA.
+For freshmen, academic scholarships are based on your high school GPA and standardized test scores (ACT/SAT).
 For transfer students, they are based on your college GPA.
-Need-based scholarships are determined with information from your FAFSA.
+Need-based scholarships are determined by the information you provide on your FAFSA.

-The Returned Missionary & Humanitarian Service Scholarship is awarded automatically to all students who have honorably completed a full-time LDS mission.
-It is intended to attract and retain quality students who demonstrate maturity, spirituality, leadership, and dedication to service.
-If you have completed other comparable missionary or humanitarian service for at least 18 months, ask your admissions director for instructions to apply.
+The Returned Missionary & Humanitarian Service Scholarship is awarded automatically to all students who have honorably completed a full-time mission for The Church of Jesus Christ of Latter-day Saints or comparable humanitarian service.
+It is intended to reward students who demonstrate maturity, leadership, and dedication to service.
+If you have served a mission or performed humanitarian service for at least 18 months, please ask your admissions director for instructions to apply.

-The Marriott Scholar program is the most prestigious scholarship offered at Southern Virginia University, recognizing incoming freshmen and transfer students who have excelled in academics, extracurricular activities, leadership, and service.
+The Marriott Scholarship is awarded to incoming freshmen and transfer students who have excelled in academics, extracurricular activities, leadership, and service.
 This award emphasizes the attributes of the “leader-servant” as exemplified by Richard E. Marriott and the Marriott Family in whose honor the scholarship is named.

-Talent Development Scholarships are awarded to applying students who exhibit exceptional work ethic and potential for growth as artists or performers.
+Talent Scholarships are awarded to incoming students who exhibit exceptional motivation, work ethic, and potential as artists or performers.
 These scholarships are available to any student, regardless of their intended major.

-Grants are awards from the Federal or State government that do not have to be paid back.
-They are awarded according to financial need.
-Federal grants are distributed to students based on information from the FAFSA.
-Residents of Virginia can also apply for a Virginia Tuition Assistance Grant (VTAG).
+Federal or state government grants are awarded according to financial need and do not require any pay back.
+Federal grants are distributed to students based on the information they provide on their FAFSA.
+Commonwealth of Virginia residents can also apply for a Virginia Tuition Assistance Grant (VTAG).

-There are countless private scholarships opportunities for college students.
-Southern Virginia has purchased access to Scholly, a powerful scholarship search engine, for all potential Southern Virginia students.
-We encourage all current and incoming students to spend time finding and applying for scholarships.
+There are countless private scholarships opportunities available to college students.
+To help locate these opportunities, we provide our students with unlimited access to Scholly, a powerful scholarship search engine.
+We encourage all incoming and current students applying for private scholarships.

-In addition to other forms of aid, many Southern Virginia students support their education by working part-time on campus and in the surrounding area.
-The Personal & Career Development office maintains up-to-date information on job opportunities for students.
-If you’re interested, ask your admissions director about job opportunities in the area.
+In addition to other forms of financial aid, many students support their education by working part-time on campus or in the surrounding area.
+Career Services maintains current information on student work opportunities.
+If you’re interested in working, ask your admissions director about job opportunities in the area.

-Borrowing funds prudently and responsibly can be a helpful tool to pay off any remaining balance not covered by financial aid or savings.
-The federal government subsidizes some student loans so that they do not accrue interest until after you graduate.
-You can discuss your options for receiving subsidized loans with your admissions director.
+Borrowing funds prudently and responsibly can be a helpful way to finance your education.
+The federal government subsidizes some student loans that do not accrue interest until after graduation.
+If applicable, please discuss loan options with your financial aid specialist.

-Paying for college can be complicated.
-That’s why our financial aid specialists are here to help you every step of the way.
-If you have questions or concerns, please contact Student Financial Services at 540-261-8405.
-You can also read the Financial Policies for more information.
+Our financial aid specialists are here to help you every step of the way.
+If you have any questions, please contact Student Financial Services at 540-261-8405 or email@example.com.
+For more information, review our Financial Policies.